aurabx/runbeam-cli/README.md

 - **list**: Show all available commands
 - **harmony:add**: Register a Harmony instance using IP, port, optional path prefix, and label
 - **harmony:list**: List all registered Harmony instances
-- **harmony:remove**: Remove a registered instance by label or by IP and port
+- **harmony:remove**: Remove a registered instance by ID, label, or by IP and port
 - **harmony:info**: Show info for a registered instance selected by label or ID
 - **harmony:pipelines**: List pipelines for an instance selected by label or ID
 - **harmony:routes**: List routes for an instance selected by label or ID